JamesLTaylor/QuantSA/Documentation/pages/home/home_builds.md

  * Build the markdown docs using Jekyll
  * Checks that there are no dead links
- * Upload all output to <http://www.quantsa.org/latest>.
+ * Upload all output to <http://www.quantsa.org/latest>

+The Travis build script includes the FTP password which obviously needs to be hidden, see <https://docs.travis-ci.com/user/encryption-keys/> for how to do this.
+Once everything is set up you need to run:

+`travis encrypt FTP_PWD=xxxxxxxx --add`

-This was easier to set up on Travis than installing Ruby into Visual Studio Team Servives.
+Setting up the travis build was easier than installing Ruby into Visual Studio Team Services.

 ## Visual Studio